AlexLietard/otpsy/README.md

 ## TODO

+About outliers method :

+* Include the ability to set either a lower or upper threshold on the cut-off method
+* Find a "pythonic" way to make the threshold ">" or ">=" depending of an argument, not just ">".
+* Add self.position to multi and update parameters
+* Check print output for each method

 About visualisation :

 * Hover text on shape or annotation or legend to understand which color corresponds to which method.
 * Add summary to the left
 * Add all methods to the visualisation, with the possibility to add user-input value.

-About outliers method :

-* Include the ability to set either a lower or upper threshold on the cut-off method
-* Find a "pythonic" way to make the threshold ">" or ">=" depending of an argument, not just ">".
-* Add self.position to multi and update parameters
-* Check output

 About the structure :